 API endpoint to list all accounts accessible to the current user.

 This endpoint returns all accessible accounts.
-Accessible accounts are your own account, or all accounts for admins.
-When the super-account concept (GH#203) lands, then users in such accounts see all managed accounts.
+Accessible accounts are your own account and accounts you are a consultant for, or all accounts for admins.

 An example of one account being returned: